Notice of Pre-AIA or AIA Status

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

 Claim(s) 3 and 14 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Iguchi in view of US 2024/0390796 by Troy et al. (Troy).
+103 as being unpatentable over Iguchi and Hodge and in further view of US 2024/0390796 by Troy et al. (Troy).

-With respect to claim 3, Iguchi teaches the operating method of claim 1, but does not explicitly disclose further comprising: transmitting, by the second MP, second data for the second avatar used in the second MP to the first MP; and synchronizing, by the first MP, the first avatar registered in the first MP with the second avatar, based on the second data.
+With respect to claim 3, Iguchi as modified teaches the operating method of claim 1, but does not explicitly disclose further comprising: transmitting, by the second MP, second data for the second avatar used in the second MP to the first MP; and synchronizing, by the first MP, the first avatar registered in the first MP with the second avatar, based on the second data.

 Troy teaches a system for managing an avatar across multiple metaverse platforms (Abstract, Paragraph 2).
 This management includes where if changes are made to the avatar on one platform, the data will be sent to and synchronized with other associated platforms.
 (Paragraphs 86-87 - any changes or updates made to the avatar or assets in one of the 3D rendering platforms 10 are reflected across all other platforms; Any changes made during these sessions are saved and synchronized across platforms)